glacambre/firenvim/README.md

 	\}
 \}
 ```

-Non-OSX users can get the default OSX behavior by setting the `alt` setting to `alphanum` (but they shouldn't ever need to do that).
+Non-macOS users can get the default macOS behavior by setting the `alt` setting to `alphanum` (but they shouldn't ever need to do that).

+For problem 2, the only known workaround is to disable the special-character functionality of alt/opt at an OS level.
+You can do this by using a keyboard layout that does not generate special characters when alt/opt is depressed.
+You can easily "fork" an existing keyboard layout to create one without special characters using the free application [Ukelele](https://software.sil.org/ukelele/).

 ### Interacting with the page